garrandall/popular-music-data/tracks/bring-it-back-travis-porter.md

 Shake that ass
 Shake that ass
 Shake that ass, shake that ass
-I do a donut in that Pussy cause im from the bay
+I do a donut in that Pussy cause I'm from the bay
 Ran through a bunch of bad bitches in my day

 Im older than ya momma